-The Federal Long Term Care Insurance Program (FLTCIP) is sponsored and regulated by the U.S. Office of Personnel Management (OPM) and supported by the strength and stability of John Hancock Life & Health Insurance.
+The Federal Long Term Care Insurance Program (FLTCIP) is sponsored and regulated by the U.S. Office of Personnel Management (OPM) and supported by the strength and stability of John Hancock Life & Health Insurance Company (John Hancock).
 The program was established in 2002 as a result of an act of Congress, the Long-Term Care Security Act of 2000 (Public Law 106-265).
-Since then the FLTCIP has helped members of the federal family take control of their future long term care needs.

 Choice of care

 Care provided in a nursing home, an assisted living facility, a hospice facility, an adult day care center, and at home is covered up to 100% of your daily benefit amount.

 Care received outside of the United States is covered up to 100% of your daily benefit amount.

 In certain circumstances, customized benefits for services that are not specifically covered by the FLTCIP will be considered if they meet your needs and are cost-effective.

 Care provided at home by informal caregivers such as friends, family members, and other unlicensed caregivers is covered up to 100% of your daily benefit amount, as long as the caregiver isn't your spouse or domestic partner and didn't live with you when you became eligible for benefits.
 When informal care is provided by family members, it's covered for up to 500 days of care in your lifetime.

 Options that help support care at home, including care planning visits, home modifications (such as installing wheelchair ramps), emergency medical response systems, durable medical equipment (such as wheelchairs, walkers, or hospital-style beds), and home safety checks, are covered up to 30 times your daily benefit amount.
 Caregiver training is also part of the stay-at-home benefit, but only covered up to seven times your daily benefit amount in your lifetime.
 This benefit can be used at any time once you're eligible for benefits, including during the waiting period.